 Lest I be misunderstood, I do see many church leaders who have been bold in their faith and unrelenting in advocating religious freedom and conservative causes.
 Even so, we are still divided and weak when it comes to having a united voice and strategic mission as the Body of Christ in this nation.
 We not only need qualified leaders in the church, we need apostolic-minded leaders in the government, marketplace, media, and every other mountain of culture.

 President Trump was a builder in his previous business; he is now an architect for this nation, realigning our infrastructure back to the Constitution’s original intent and God’s original purpose.
 He is demonstrating a gift of BUILDING which is our destiny and our future as a nation!
 We need these kinds of apostolic leaders in every other sphere of our culture if we are to keep and occupy that which we are currently trying to guard.

 I am praying that once we open our doors again, a realignment will have taken place.
 Those who carry the vision of Joseph, Daniel, and Nehemiah need to emerge in this time of national upheaval to call the people back as a “…holy nation, a people for [God’s] own possession, that [we] may proclaim the excellencies of Him who called [us] out of darkness into His marvelous light.”
 (1 Peter 2:9 ESV)

-Watch this 20-minute VIDEO TEACHING where I draw from my book, Moving from Sword to Scepter and talk about Chapter 3, “The Rising Ekklesia and Kingdom Authority – What Is God’s Government?”
+Watch this message where I draw from my book, Moving from Sword to Scepter and talk about Chapter 3, “The Rising Ekklesia and Kingdom Authority – What Is God’s Government?”
 Take a few minutes to watch, and be sure to order the book to learn more about God’s design for government, legitimate authority, and how to prepare for our future.